digital-nomad-cheng/matmul_cuda_kernel_tvm/README.md

 sch_tuned.mod.show()
 ```

-We can try to evaluate the GLOPS using the following code:
+We can try to evaluate the GFLOPS using the following code:

 ```Python
 from tvm.script.parser.tir import evaluate